 5.6) Stress and routine disruption

 Stress can change gut motility.
-Some cats respond with diarrhea; others slow down and become constipated.
-A move, new pet, guest, schedule change, or loud environment can be enough to trigger it.
+Some cats respond with diarrhea, others slow down and become constipated.
+Moves, guests, a new pet, schedule changes, or a noisy home can all be enough to trigger it.

 5.7) Medications or supplements